leouieda/website/about/index.md

 Most of my career has revolved around the development of open-source software for geophysics, mainly [Fatiando a Terra]({{ config.links.fatiando }}) and [PyGMT]({{ config.links.pygmt }}).
-These software underpins and shapes all of my research and teaching.
+These software underpin and shape all of my research and teaching.
 My approach to science in general is also heavily influenced by the **open source** and **open science** movements.
 All of the papers, code, figures, slides, and teaching resources I create are